 Woah Mick - that was some spicy language!
 I could be wrong but you seem more than a little peeved about the situation.
 And, sadly, I don't think this explanation's going to improve your mood.

 Because you're right - while the vast majority pay around the same for broadband, some people do have to pay more than in other parts of the country.
 It's all to do with infrastructure, you see.
-Read on, and I'll explain, and offer a few alternative ways to get online.
+Read on, and I'll explain why things cost more in parts of the UK, reveal which providers don't increase charges in these areas (spoiler: John Lewis Broadband) and offer a few alternative ways to get online.

 Why is my broadband more expensive?